Peter Brownell: Elections

-In 1991, Brownell had considered running for a seat in the Vermont House of Representatives to succeed Helen Riehle.
+In 1991, Brownell considered running for a seat in the Vermont House of Representatives to succeed Helen Riehle.
 After losing the mayoral election Brownell considered either running for a seat in the Vermont Senate or running for mayor again in the 1997 election.
 On July 11, 1996, he announced that he would run for one of six seats in the state senate from Chittenden County.
 Brownell placed second out of eight candidates in the Republican primary and fourth out of twelve candidates in the general election.
 Brownell spent $11,039 during the campaign.

 Brownell ran for reelection in the 1998 election, placed first out of six candidates in the Republican primary, and placed fourth out of fourteen candidates in the general election.
 Brownell spent $9,051 during the campaign.

 During the 2000 election Brownell and other state senators were targeted by Reverend David Stertzbach, an anti-gay pastor, due to Brownell's support for civil unions.
-Brownell lost renomination in the Republican primary after placing eighth out of eight candidates and it was stated that his defeat was caused by Stertzbach.
-Representatives John Edwards, Marion Milne, William Fyfe, and Robert Kinsey, who had also supported civil unions, also lost renomination.
+Brownell lost renomination in the Republican primary after placing last and it was stated that his defeat was caused by Stertzbach.
+Representatives John Edwards, Marion Milne, William Fyfe, and Robert Kinsey, who also supported civil unions, lost renomination as well.
 He chose to not run in the general election as an independent candidate.

 Tenure

 Brownell endorsed John Carroll for the Republican nomination for lieutenant governor during the 1996 election.
 During his tenure in the state senate Brownell served on the General Affairs and Housing, and Education committees.
 Brownell considered running for a seat in the United States House of Representatives from Vermont's at-large congressional district in the 2000 election.
-During the 2000 presidential election Brownell supported Senator John McCain for the Republican nomination and served as McCain's campaign manager in Vermont.
+During the 2000 presidential election Brownell supported U.S. Senator John McCain for the Republican nomination and served as McCain's campaign manager in Vermont.

 Later life

-Brownell's wife served as chair of the Voter Registration Board for three months in 1996, until she was replaced by Kathleen Butler, a member of the Progressive Coalition.
-His wife stated that she was removed as chair for political reason while Butler stated that Brownell's election as chair was only due to several members being absent.
-Kurt Wright, a member of the city council, proposed a resolution to call her removal "an extraordinary and high unusual vote", but it failed by a seven to six vote.
-His wife also served as treasurer of the Burlington Republican Party.
+Brownell's wife Christina Bratton served as chair of the Voter Registration Board for three months in 1996, until she was replaced by Kathleen Butler, a member of the Progressive Coalition.
+Bratton stated that she was removed as chair for political reason while Butler stated that Brownell's election as chair was only due to several members being absent.
+Kurt Wright, a member of the city council, proposed a resolution to call her removal "an extraordinary and high unusual vote", but it failed by a 7 to 6 vote.
+Bratton also served as treasurer of the Burlington Republican Party.

 Brownell married Linda B. Anderson on July 8, 2000.
 Brownell was selected to serve as director of administration for the Vermont State Board of Education in 2001.
 He declined to run for the Republican nomination for lieutenant governor in the 2002 election.